 Name INS Description SELECT 0xA4 Selects the file.
 (No processing is performed in this RFID.)
 READ 0xB0 Reads the data of RFID from reader/writer.
+While in tunnel mode, reads the data of the host from reader/writer.
 WRITE 0xD6 Writes a data to RFID from reader/writer.
+While in tunnel mode, writes a data to the host.